Live Auction: Everything Must Go! conducted by Gavin Turk

 Everything Must Go tells the story of the couple's decade of economic and energy interventions — the multi-layered works that became the feature documentary films Power Station (2025) and Bank Job (2021).
 (For show opening times, see below.)

-A number of items will be sold live from the rostrum during this live auction event on Saturday May 23rd.
-Lots include the original sleeping bags and jacket worn on the Walthamstow rooftop during the Power Station campaign, a bottle of vodka from Dan's first feature How to Re-Establish a Vodka Empire, and an "experience" TBD.
-Hammer prices become the score.
+The live auction of selected pieces from the show include the original sleeping bags and jacket worn on the Walthamstow rooftop during the Power Station campaign, a bottle of vodka from Dan's first feature How to Re-Establish a Vodka Empire, oil prints and other artefacts.

 DIGITAL AUCTION

-Lots in the digital auction, that will open in the run-up to the live event and close on the night, will include "Big Bang 2", (the gold van itself, detonated on Docklands waste ground in 2019 in the sightline of the Canary Wharf towers, still carrying the physical remains of £1.2 million of abolished debt); an ingot and a coin, both smelted by hand at London Sculpture Workshop from the steel of the destroyed van engine; the original HSCB printing plates (the source plates for the banknotes already in the V&A's permanent collection); the original Power Station printing plates; original unique leaf prints and sunflower prints; original oil paintings; and the last surviving HSCB banknotes from Bank Job.
+Lots in the digital auction include "Big Bang 2", (the gold van itself, detonated on Docklands waste ground in 2019 in the sightline of the Canary Wharf towers, still carrying the physical remains of £1.2 million of abolished debt); an ingot and a coin, both smelted by hand at London Sculpture Workshop from the steel of the destroyed van engine; the original HSCB printing plates (the source plates for the banknotes already in the V&A's permanent collection); the original Power Station printing plates; original unique leaf prints and sunflower prints; original oil paintings; and the last surviving HSCB banknotes from Bank Job.

 Big Bang 2 is being sold digitally specifically so that overseas collectors, remote bidders and institutions who can't be in the room for the live auction can also bid.
 The auction is open to the world.
 (View the digital auction site here.)